latenitefilms/MarkerToolbox/docs/how-to-use.md

 You must include both the **`<FRAMERATE>`** and **`<COMMENT>`** in the prompt.

 Please be aware that ChatGPT can be fairly unpredictable, and each time you press the **Process Comments with ChatGPT** button you might slightly different results.

+---

+### Apply Markers to Existing Final Cut Pro Clip

+To use this feature, follow the same steps as above, but instead of dragging the green icon or clicking **Save Resolve EDL** or **Save FCPXML** buttons, drag in a **Clip**, **Multicam Clip**, **Synchronised Clip** or **Compound Clip** into the drop zone at the bottom of Marker Toolbox.

+Once done, the **Send back to Final Cut Pro** button will be enabled, and when you click it, Marker Toolbox will send back the clip to the select Final Cut Pro library in a new event, with Markers applied to the clip.